Bentleigh Secondary College: Campus

-The college grounds include a sustainable garden, a football oval and soccer pitches.
+The college grounds include a sustainable garden, a football oval, a soccer pitches, and a meditation centre.

 LOTE

-Students learn Japanese and attend three periods of their elected language per week for Year 7 and 8.
-After Year 8, LOTE (Japanese) becomes an electives subject.
+Students learn Japanese or French and attend three periods of their elected language per week for Year 7 and 8.
+After Year 9, LOTE becomes an elective subject.

 Gifted and Talented Program

 The college has implemented a Gifted and Talented Program whereby students, based on the results of a standardised test undertaken before entering high school, of high potential to achieve are grouped into one class until the end of year nine.
-In this case, the class is 7.4, 8.4 and 9.4.
-10.4 is renamed 10D which also contains the students from previous .4 classes and does Advanced English, Advanced Maths and Advanced Science.

 Performing arts

 Performing arts at Bentleigh Secondary College consists of music, drama and dance.
 With the option to study an instrument, there are several well-developed school bands.
-The Symponic Wind Ensemble is the most senior of the bands made up of brass, woodwind and percussion players.
+The Symphonic Wind Ensemble is the most senior of the bands made up of brass, woodwind and percussion players.
 This ensemble competed in the Advanced Concert Band section of the Melbourne School Bands festival for the first time in 2009.
 There is also a concert band, Intermediate Band and Year 7 Concert Band.
 There are Senior, Intermediate and Junior Jazz Bands, as well as senior rock band which perform at the annual "Big Band Bogie" and on concert nights.
 In addition to these bands there are a dozen or so small ensembles such as brass ensemble and clarinet ensemble.
 Also new this year is the college choir, which is open for all students to join.

-'Chicago: A Musical Vaudeville' is the school's production for 2011.
+Chicago: A Musical Vaudeville was the school's production for 2011.

-For each school production, the Music Department also organises a production band of students and staff to accompany the actors.